-Gerald Rausnitz is the son of the eldest of three Rausnitz brothers, Walter.
+Gerald Rausnitz is the son of the eldest of the three Rausnitz brothers, Walter.

-He has been actively participating in the management of the company involved for many years, whether as a former CEO Meopta - optika, s.r.o., or nowadays the position of CEO Meopta Group.
+He actively participated in the management of the company for many years, either in the former position of general director of Meopta - optika, s.r.o., or later in the position of general director of Meopta Group.

-It is he, who brings operating principles and survival in today's modern, dynamic and above all competitive world into the company.
-He is the initiator of many changes (e.g. introduction of the ERP system Axapta), without which the company would not be able to keep up with the competition and receive orders in a segment as industrial applications, which is vital for Meopta.
-(Currently, this segment accounts for nearly 50% of total company turnover).
-Along with the business spirit, he brings in the human dimension - values such as good manners, respect, hard work, faith in the future and positive thinking.
+It was he who brought the principles of functioning and survival into the company in today's modern, dynamic and, above all, competitive world.
+He initiated many changes (e.g. the introduction of the Axapta ERP system), without which the company would not be able to keep up with the competition and win orders in such a crucial segment as industrial applications (this segment currently accounts for around 80% of the company's total turnover).

-Gerald's son David is also involved in the strategic management of the company, especially its American section.
+Mr. Gerald's son David was also involved in the strategic management of the company, especially its American part at the time.

 In 2023, Gerald Rausnitz sold Meopta to the Carlyle Group investment fund.